xsdk-project/MathPackagesTraining2024/_lessons/krylov_amg_hypre/lesson.md

 mpirun -np 1 ./struct -rotate -n 300 300 -eps 0.01 -alpha 45 -pfmggmres
 ```

 {% include qanda question='Does the result change?
-What is the order of the solvers?' answer='The order from slowest to fastest is: PFMG, PFMG-GMRES, PFMG-CG, AMG, AMG-GMRES, AMG-CG.
+What is the order of the solvers with regard to time?' answer='The order from slowest to fastest is: PFMG, PFMG-GMRES, PFMG-CG, AMG, AMG-GMRES, AMG-CG.
 PFMG does not work well for non-grid-aligned anisotropies, but convergence improves when PFMG is combined with a Krylov solver.
 AMG can handle non-grid-aligned anisotropies well.' %}

 Now let us rotate the anisotropy by 30 degrees.
 ```